-As at December 31, 2021, 2020 and 2019, the Parent Company's unappropriated retained earnings amounting to ₱1,865.2 million, ₱1,632.7 million and ₱1,480.5 million, respectively, is in excess of 100% of its paid-up capital.
+As at December 31, 2022, 2021 and 2020, the Parent Company's unappropriated retained earnings amounting to £1,842.8 million, £1,865.2 million and £1,632.7 million, respectively, is in excess of 100% of its paid-up capital.
 The retention of excess retained earnings is mainly due to the compliance requirements of the IC for minimum statutory net worth.
-Moreover, the Parent Company intends to use the excess retained earnings for future stock dividends and future business expansion projects.
+Moreover, the Parent Company intends to use the excess retained earnings for future business expansion projects.